-Bernard E. Blakely, Ph.D., is professor emeritus of sociology at Ball State University and has been director of a number of social service oriented grants.
+Bernard E. Blakely, Ph.D., is professor emeritus of sociology at Ball State University and has been director of a number of social service-oriented grants.
 His field experience includes gerontology and consultation.
 His areas of expertise are applied research in elder abuse and teaching research methodology.

-Michael G. Breci, Ph.D., is a professor in the School of Law Enforcement at Metropolitan State University and was formerly a professor of criminal justice at St. Cloud State University, St. Cloud, Minnesota.
-Dr. Breci has ten years of field experience as a probation and police officer.
+Michael G. Breci, Ph.D., is a professor and chairperson in the School of Law Enforcement at Metropolitan State University and was formerly a professor of criminal justice at St. Cloud State University, Minnesota.
+Dr. Breci has field experience as a probation and police officer.
 His publication record, as well as his consulting work, is varied and extensive.
 In particular, Dr. Breci is well known in the area of police responses to domestic violence.

 Michael P. Brown, Ph.D., is a professor of criminal justice and criminology at Ball State University.
-He holds a doctorate from Western Michigan University in Sociology and has also taught at Utica College of Syracuse University.
+He holds a doctorate in Sociology from Western Michigan University and has also taught at Utica College of Syracuse University.
 Dr. Brown's interest in criminal justice and criminal justice education has led to involvement as a program evaluator and in academic program assessment.
 In addition to criminal justice education and program assessment, he also has research interests in community-based corrections and intermediate sanctions.
 Dr. Brown has conducted extensive research in, and has presented on, the topic of ethics and ethical decision making in criminal justice.

-Bryan D. Byers, Ph.D., chapter author and volume co-editor, is professor of criminal justice and criminology at Ball State University.
+Bryan D. Byers, Ph.D., is professor of criminal justice and criminology at Ball State University.
 His previous teaching experience includes faculty positions at Valparaiso University and the University of Notre Dame.
-Dr. Byers has published five books in the areas of social psychology, elder abuse, and criminal justice and is the author of over twenty journal articles and thirty national presentations.
-He also has served as a deputy coroner, an adult protective services investigator, youth leader, and prosecuting attorney field investigator.
+Dr. Byers has published six books in the areas of social psychology, elder abuse, and criminal justice and is the author of over 40 journal articles and 30 national presentations.
+He also has served as a deputy coroner, an adult protective services investigator, and youth leader.
 Dr. Byers' expertise in crisis intervention and death notification includes years of research, in-service training, and experience.